huggingface/transformers/docs/source/en/tasks/prompting.md

 You may notice that in addition to the prompt, we pass a number of text generation parameters.
 We cover these parameters in other docs, such as the [Text generation strategies](../generation_strategies) guide.
-For the purposes of this guide, you only need to know that  `max_length` controls the length of the total output (including the initial prompt).
+For the purposes of this guide, you only need to know that  `max_new_tokens` controls the number of tokens the model shall generate.
 </Tip>

 #### Named Entity Recognition